eugenma/django-miglean/README.rst

 This tools helps to clean the migrations by doing the following steps

 - Delete all migration inside each app of the project which uses this command.
-- Delete the migrations in the database by utilizing the undocumented model `django.db.migrations.recorder.MigrationRecorder.Migration`.
+- Delete the migrations in the database by utilizing the undocumented model :code:`django.db.migrations.recorder.MigrationRecorder.Migration`.
-- Recreate migrations as new by running `manage.py makemigrations` and `manage.py migrate`
+- Recreate migrations as new by running :code:`manage.py makemigrations` and `manage.py migrate`

 Warning